 The resident stated, “if it’s important enough, you can get in your car and travel.”
 She couldn’t believe she was seeing someone “in a bong costume and a guitar.”
 Mike Vintzileos as Bongholeo, who performed the song “You can’t get no weed here.”

-Mary Oaks, wife of the late medical cannabis activist Jeff Oakes was there as well to speak in favor of medical cannabis.
+Mary Oakes, wife of the late medical cannabis activist Jeff Oakes was there as well to speak in favor of medical cannabis.

-Lefty of Sativa Cross said they would not be there if it were for an adult-use cannabis dispensary vote.
+Lefty of Sativa Cross said they would not be there if it were for an adult use weed dispensary vote.

 “I have zero interest in a flourishing recreational industry and never intend to help Multi-State Operators make more billions of dollars while patients suffer,” Vintzileos said.

-Lefty expressed concerns about the Madison Town Hall.
+Lefty shared concerns about the Madison Town Hall.
 They failed to have handicapped access for people entering the building.

 The police were called toward the end of the meeting and almost escorted Lefty out.

-“I filed paperwork to sue the town in the future for their wheelchair access and their lack of Zoom accessibility to the disabled,” Lefty said.
+“I filed paperwork to sue the town in the future for their wheelchair access and their lack of Zoom access for the disabled,” Lefty said.
 “They have 30 days to fix the wheelchair entrance, which has been broken for a year.”

 The Madison Council banned medical cannabis unanimously.

 Vintzileos didn’t see it as a loss.
 He knew going in they were going to ban it and finds activism therapeutic.